gdmarmerola/gdmarmerola.github.io/_posts/2018-11-19-treatment-effects.md

 In this post, we'll build a treatment effect estimation problem and solve it using Generalized Random Forests, from the recent work of [Athey et. al](https://github.com/grf-labs/grf/blob/master/REFERENCE.md), and a similar but alternative method using extremely randomized trees and embeddings.

-## Why is this important?

-Treatment effect estimation is one of the central problems in causal inference and has been the focus of many economists for decades.
-Given that you could accurately perform these estimates, you could do a lot of cool stuff:

-1. Determine how would a patient react to different treatments
-2. Determine how a different public policy would impact your city
-3. Determine how would be the demand for an app if you added/removed one feature
-4. and many more!

-So, let us start by building a causal inference problem and generating synthetic data!

 ## Synthetic Data

 Let us generate some synthetic data in order to simulate our problem.
 First, we generate a dataset of 10000 instances, 20 features (5 informative and 15 non-informative) and 5 clusters using using `make_classification` from `sklearn`: